ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 ![Ajax example widget](images/part-two-advanced-page.png)

 If we break it down a bit, there really is not much to it.
-We pull in the dependencies we need: `CoreXhr`, `dom-construct`, `array` and `TemplatedMixin`.
-We also specify the template, css and i18n files.
+We pull in the dependencies we need: `CoreXhr`, `dom-construct`, `array`, and `TemplatedMixin`.
+We also specify the template, css, and i18n files.

 The `buildRendering` method sets up the template with i18n, `postCreate` does an Ajax call to `Alfresco.constants.PROXY_URI + "slingshot/doclib/treenode/node/alfresco/company/home"` to get a list of all nodes in "Company Home", and uses the `_onSuccessCallback` method to do the actual rendering.

-In the `_onSuccessCallback` method we check that we actually got results, then catch the `containerNode` attach-point from the template, loop the reulsts and constructs a row with two columns for each result.
+In the `_onSuccessCallback` method we check that we actually got results, then catch the `containerNode` attach-point from the template, loop the reulsts, and construct a row with two columns for each result.

 ## Inter-widget communication

 Now that we know how to setup a page, build a widget and do various basic things with it (templates, i18n, Ajax etc), the next step is to build a full blown page with lots of widgets.
-Having a page with single serving widgets is fine, but we will quickly need to have the widgets communicate and trigger different actions across the whole page.
+Having a page with single serving widgets is fine, but we will quickly need to have the widgets communicate with each other and trigger different actions across the whole page.
 But how can widgets communicate with each other?
-They're completely separate and decoupled, and that's a good thing.
+They're completely separate and decoupled, which is a good thing.

 The Aikau framework introduces a publication/subscription system which in many aspects works like the old YUI2 Bubbling system.
-The idea is that we have a "channel" where you broadcast information in, and we setup widgets to subscribe on a channel and act upon the information.
+The idea is that to have a "channel" where widgets broadcast information, and setup other widgets to subscribe to the channel and act upon the information.

-This could allows us to create a navigation widget where nodes can be selected.
-The navigation widget is only responsible for fetching the node, the rendering of the node is handled by another widget.
+This allows us to create a navigation widget where nodes can be selected.
+The navigation widget is only responsible for fetching the node.
+The rendering of the node is handled by another widget.
 Think about the document library for a moment, where there is a left menu that allows us to navigate the folder structure, and the content area is responsible for rendering the contents of the folder.
-In the document library the left menu fetches and renders a list of folders, but once you click a folder it also broadcasts information to the content area that listens in and renders the folder contents once it's been received.
+In the document library the left menu fetches and renders a list of folders, but once you click on a folder, it also broadcasts information to a channel.
+The content area subscribes on the channel, and renders the folder contents once it receives information on the channel.

-Let's skip the metaphor, because when we're looking at the code the terminology is a bit different.
+Let's skip the metaphor, because when we're looking at the code, the terminology is a bit different.
 The channels are called topics and the information being broadcast is a payload, which could be anything, but usually it will be a JSON object.
-Once we extend `alfresco/core/Core` we inherit two methods: `alfPublish` and `alfSubscribe`, which allows us to publish and subscribe to a topic.
-A topic is simply a string so we have something to identify it by.
+Once we extend `alfresco/core/Core`, we inherit two methods: `alfPublish` and `alfSubscribe`, which allows us to publish and subscribe to a topic.
+A topic is simply a string, which gives us something to identify it by.
 The `alfPublish` method takes the topic as the first argument, followed by the payload like this:

 	this.alfPublish("MY_TOPIC", "my payload");